gitlabhq/gitlabhq/doc/api/deploy_keys.md

 Creates a new deploy key for a project.

-If the deploy key already exists in another project, it will be joined to current project only if original one is accessible by the same user.
+If the deploy key already exists in another project, it's joined to the current project only if the original one is accessible by the same user.

 ```plaintext
 POST /projects/:id/deploy_keys